fernadomiguel/fernadomiguel/README.md

 ## 🧠 AI Engineering & Software Architecture
 <div align="center">

-🔹 Use of **LLMs (OpenAI, Claude, etc.)** in software development
+🔹 Use of **LLMs (OpenAI, Claude, etc.)** in development workflows
 🔹 Code generation, refactoring and optimization with AI tools
-🔹 Support in **software architecture decisions and design**
+🔹 Support in **software architecture and system design decisions**
 🔹 Development of **chatbots for corporate environments (RH / IT)**
-🔹 Automation of workflows and internal processes using AI
+🔹 Automation of processes using AI
-🔹 Focus on productivity, scalability and intelligent systems
+🔹 Focus on scalable and maintainable systems

 </div>